 A comprehensive tour of the ship was made under the expert guidance of the Captain and the First Mate who supplied volumes of information.

 Every point of interest, from the plan of the ship to the figurehead received the utmost attention.

 Captain Ankers spoke excellent English.

 He was fond of witty comments and enlivened the Kings of the Quill with many jokes over a tea table where coffee, brandy and a version of Aquavit was served.

-The Honorables, Leroy Nolte, and Conrad Corneiro spoke briefly, toasting to His Majesty, the ship and to old memories. 👑
+The Honorable, Leroy Nolte, and Conrad Corneiro spoke briefly, toasting to His Majesty, the ship, and to old memories. 👑

 He assured the group, that although loyalty to the United States was unquestioned, memories of paternal Denmark were evergreen in the hearts of the older people who knew and loved Dannebrog.